dkulczyk/ombusite/src/pages/careers.md

 <a id="ux-lead"></a> User Experience Lead
 -----------------------------------------

-OMBU is looking for someone person to head our user experience and front-end practice.
+OMBU is looking for someone to head our user experience and front-end practice.
 This position is responsible for leading our team and clients in the design and implementation of outstanding websites and applications.
 This is both a leadership and technical position so it involves collaboration with the team and clients, as well as the ability to get your hands dirty to prototype and develop.

 ### Requirements